boscoh/pdbremix/readme.md

 #### Affine Transforms

 We also need a representations for affine transforms, which involve a rotation and a translation.
-Such a transform is represented as a `matrix` that is designed to transform a vector `v`:
+Such a transform `matrix` is designed to transform a vector `v`:

 	v3.transform(matrix, v)